-Re:wild and Colossal are launching a Species Reintroduction Fund, designed to fuel conservation efforts that restore tens of highly threatened species back to their natural habitats.
+Re:wild and the Colossal Foundation are launching a Species Reintroduction Fund, designed to fuel conservation efforts that restore tens of highly threatened species back to their natural habitats.

 The fund will provide critical support for the reintroduction projects of partners around the world, improving the health of ecosystems and benefitting countless other species.
 This work will be done in close partnership with the IUCN SSC Conservation Translocation Specialist Group to ensure projects are high-quality and follow international best practice.